Skip to Content Top

 • If the claim is not denied within 90 days, it is presumed accepted.

-• While waiting for a decision, the insurer must cover medical expenses (up to $10,000).
+• While you are waiting for a decision, the insurer must cover medical expenses (up to $10,000).

 6. Receive Benefits (If Approved)